Islandora/documentation/docs/user-documentation/access-control.md

 "The [Permissions by Term](https://www.drupal.org/project/permissions_by_term) module extends Drupal by functionality for restricting view and edit access to single nodes  via taxonomy terms. [...]
 Taxonomy term permissions can be coupled to specific user accounts and/or user roles."
 By default, this module only affects nodes.
 To enable Permissions by Term for Media and other entities, enable the "Permissions by Entity" submodule.

 The Islandora Starter Site includes an empty vocabulary called "Islandora Access", which is intended to hold such taxonomy terms.
-However, permissions_by_term or a similar mechanism to controll access must be installed and configured on your own.
+However, permissions_by_term or a similar mechanism to control access must be installed and configured on your own.

 This module is known to work, and appears to be supported well by the Drupal community.